Sainte-Agnes, Alpes-Maritimes tourism & sightseeing

 Despite its proximity to the coast (3 miles from Menton as the crow flies but a 20 minute drive along the steep winding road) the village stands high on a rocky hill giving it very far reaching views across the landscape and the Mediterranean, with mountains rising steeply all around the viillage, together creating a significant part of the appeal of Sainte-Agnes.

-The houses in Sainte-Agnes have been largely restored and it is also a popular destination for tourists on this part of the Cote d'Azur, although the slight challenge of access means the village gets less visitors than it would otherwise.
+Sainte-Agnes is also a popular destination for tourists on this part of the Cote d'Azur, although the slight challenge of access means the village gets less visitors than it would otherwise.
+When you arrive you can park at the southern end of the village from where there are several opportunities to enjoy the views: as you look out across Menton and the Mediterranean from here you will understand why the village is also known as the "balcony of the Côte d'Azur"!

 Also at this end of the village you can see a substantial concrete bunker and fort that was built into the cliff as part of the maginot line defences before the Second World War.
-The extensive underground rooms of the fort are open to visitors (admission charge payable).
+The extensive underground rooms of the fort are open to visitors (admission charge payable, open weekends only except June to September).

 One particular highlight in Sainte-Agnes is the Church of Notre-Dame-des-Neiges, dating in part from 1535 although much of the present church is a reconstruction from 1744, hence the baroque design.